h5md/h5md/draft.rst

 General organization
 --------------------

-H5MD defines an organization of the HDF5 file into groups, datasets, and attributes.
-A number of groups are defined at the root level of the file.
-Several levels of subgroups may exist in a file, allowing the storage and description of subsystems.
+H5MD defines an organization of the HDF5 file or a part thereof into groups, datasets, and attributes.
+The root level of the H5MD structure may coincide with the root of the HDF5 file or be an arbitrary group inside the HDF5 tree.
+A number of groups are defined at the H5MD root level.
+Several levels of subgroups may exist inside the H5MD structure, allowing the storage and description of subsystems.

-The file is allowed to possess non-specified groups, datasets or attributes that contain additional information such as application-specific parameters or data structures, leaving scope for future extensions.
-Only the ``h5md`` group is mandatory in a H5MD file.
+The H5MD structure is allowed to possess non-specified groups, datasets or attributes that contain additional information such as application-specific parameters or data structures, leaving scope for future extensions.
+Only the ``h5md`` group is mandatory at the H5MD root level.
 All other root groups are optional, allowing the user to store only relevant data.
 Inside each group, every group or dataset is again optional, unless specified differently.

 H5MD supports equally the storage of time-dependent and time-independent data, i.e., data that change in the course of the simulation or that do not.
 The